Kylan83728/Orion-hybe-hd/README.md

    CurrentValue = false,
    Flag = "Toggle1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
    Callback = function(Value)
-local distance = 50 -- Définissez la distance souhaitée ici
+local distance = 50 -- Distance souhaitée
+local damageAmount = 1000000 -- Montant de dégâts
 local player = game:GetService("Players"):FindFirstChild("1laaa_0")
 local character = player and player.Character
 local humanoid = character and character:FindFirstChildOfClass("Humanoid")